johanjanssens/johanjanssens/README.md

 Software architect, [making good code](https://makegoodcode.com) for almost four decades.
 Started with C and game development, co-founded [Joomla](https://github.com/joomla) in 2005 and was lead developer of Joomla 1.5 — at its peak it powered ~3% of the web.
 These days I tinker mostly with PHP runtimes in Go and C, pushing [FrankenPHP](https://github.com/dunglas/frankenphp) into places it probably shouldn't go.
 If PHP can't do it yet, I'll make it.

-Fractional CTO and architect, running [@timble](https://github.com/timble).
+Fractional CTO and Sofware Architect, running [@timble](https://github.com/timble).
 Building Joomla extensions for two decades at [@joomlatools](https://github.com/joomlatools), and working on something new at [@foliolabs](https://github.com/foliolabs).
 Based in Diest, Belgium.

 ---